Balmedie: Balmedie village

 The village's facilities include a primary school, a small library and a sports centre.
 Shops include a small supermarket, a pharmacy, a fish and chip shop, Chinese takeaway and a convenience store/post office.
 Other services include a car mechanic, and the White Horse Inn (a hotel, bar and restaurant).
 In 2007, Barratt Developments established its Barratt Homes North Scotland headquarters in Balmedie.
 Stagecoach East Scotland provides 'Bluebird' bus services linking the area with Aberdeen, Ellon, Fraserburgh and Peterhead.

-There are four small play parks in Balmedie there are also two full-sized football pitches where amateur side Trophies International play their home matches.
+There are four small play parks in Balmedie; there are also two full-sized football pitches where amateur side Trophies International play their home matches.
+Footballers Cammy Smith and Scott Wright were both raised in the village.

 Balmedie Country Park

 The Balmedie Country Park provides amenities within the dunes for visitors, including parking, toilets, wooden walkways across the sands and streams, picnic areas with barbecues, and a swing park with a fishing theme.
 The park is often used by horse riders as a starting / finishing point for beach rides with room to park a horsebox or trailer.
-The beach is also known for its vast dunes.

-The park is open during the hours of daylight every day of the year.
-Over the years the beach has won a number of awards.

 During the Second World War, Balmedie Beach was designated as a bomb cemetery.
 Defused and unexploded bombs from Luftwaffe raids in Aberdeen were brought here to be cleaned of explosives or detonated on the foreshore.
 Three pillboxes were built on the dunes at Balmedie to protect a small radar station consisting of three masts.
 Anti-tank blocks are also located in the dunes along with remains of the barbed wire defences just to the north.

 Menie Estate

-Menie House is a grand 14th-century country property surrounded by over 200 acre of private land, collectively known as the Menie Estate.
+Menie House is a 14th-century country property surrounded by over 200 acre of private land, collectively known as the Menie Estate.
 The house was designed by the Aberdeen architect John Smith for George Turner around 1835.
 It is listed as category B by Historic Scotland.

 During the Second World War, a beach minefield was laid beside the Mill of Menie in case of a German invasion.
 The minefield was cleared by the 11th Coy Bomb Disposal under Major W.M.
 Hewitt of the Royal Engineers.
 During construction of the Menie golf course, the rusting harmless fragments of a landmine were found.

-In 2006, Donald Trump purchased a large part of the estate and proposed to build an extensive development, including two 18-hole golf courses, a 450-room hotel, conference centre and spa, 36 golf villas, 950 holiday homes, accommodation for 400 staff and residential developments comprising 500 houses.
+In 2006, Donald Trump purchased a large part of the estate to create the Trump International Golf Links and proposed to build an extensive development, including two 18-hole golf courses, a 450-room hotel, conference centre and spa, 36 golf villas, 950 holiday homes, accommodation for 400 staff and residential developments comprising 500 houses.
 Although this would substantially damage habitat at a Site of Special Scientific Interest, according to analysis by Scottish Natural Heritage, planning officials from Aberdeenshire Council recommended approval of the development.
 This subject was covered by documentary film maker Anthony Baxter in his 2011 film You've Been Trumped.